 Unless the faculty member has explicitly specified otherwise, students are to assume that exams are individual, closed book, and without the use of notes or similar reference materials.
 Unless specifically allowed by the faculty member, papers, projects, and similar products are expected to be the original individual work of the student.
-If notes, texts, other reference materials, group work or similar activities are to be allowed, the faculty member will specify what is permitted for a particular assignment or exam prior to disseminating the assignment or exam.
+If notes, texts, other reference materials, group work, Al-generated text and images, or similar resources are to be allowed, the faculty member will specify what is permitted for a particular assignment or exam.